Darkcast/CMSeeK-kbrona/README.md

   <a href="https://twitter.com/r3dhax0r"><img src="https://img.shields.io/twitter/url/https/github.com/Tuhinshubhra/CMSeeK.svg?style=social" alt="Twitter" /></a>
 </p>

-This is an installable version of cmseek tool for autimation.
+***This is a packaged, installable version of the CMSeeK tool that simplifies installation, automation, and deployment.
+Instead of manually cloning the repository and running it from the source folder, users can install it directly with pip for faster setup and easier integration.***

 ## What is a CMS?
 > A content management system (CMS) manages the creation and modification of digital content.
 It typically supports multiple users in a collaborative environment.
 Some noteable examples are: *WordPress, Joomla, Drupal etc*.